-- If the commission finds at any time that the I. respondent's conduct may amount to a criminal violation of state law, the commission shall immediately refer the matter to the attorney general or an appropriate district attorney. commission shall provide the attorney general or district attorney with all evidence collected during its investigation that may be used in a criminal proceeding.
-Nothing in this subsection shall prevent the commission from taking any action otherwise provided in this section. - No complaint shall be filed pursuant to this section later than three years after an alleged ethics violation was committed.
+I. If the commission finds at any time that the respondent's conduct may amount to a criminal violation of state law, the commission shall immediately refer the matter to the attorney general or an appropriate district attorney.
+The commission shall provide the attorney general or district attorney with all evidence collected during its investigation .169927.1 that may be used in a criminal proceeding.
+Nothing in this subsection shall prevent the commission from taking any action otherwise provided in this section.

+J. No complaint shall be filed pursuant to this section later than three years after an alleged ethics violation was committed.

-COMPLAINTS AND INVESTIGATIONS--TIME Section 8.
-LIMITATIONS.--If the commission has not scheduled a meeting concerning the disposition of a complaint within ninety days after the complaint is received by the commission or has not disposed of the complaint within six months after the complaint was received, the commission shall dismiss the complaint and notify the respondent in writing of the dismissal.
+Section 8.
+COMPLAINTS AND INVESTIGATIONS--TIME LIMITATIONS.--If the commission has not scheduled a meeting concerning the disposition of a complaint within ninety days after the complaint is received by the commission or has not disposed of the complaint within six months after the complaint was received, the commission shall dismiss the complaint and notify the respondent in writing of the dismissal.
 A dismissal of a complaint pursuant to this section shall not be public except upon the request of the respondent; provided that the finding shall not disclose any confidential communications, records or other information collected during the investigation of the complaint.

 Section 9.
-PROHIBITED ACTIONS. -- A person shall not take .163793.4GR or threaten to take any retaliatory, disciplinary or other adverse action against another person who in good faith:
+PROHIBITED ACTIONS.--A person shall not take or threaten to take any retaliatory, disciplinary or other adverse action against another person who in good faith:

-- A. files a complaint with the commission alleging an ethics violation against a state official, state employee or lobbyist; or - B. provides testimony, records, reports or other information to the commission during an investigation conducted pursuant to the State Ethics Commission Act.
+A. files a complaint with the commission alleging an ethics violation against a state official, state employee or lobbyist; or underscored material = new [bracketed material] = delete 1 information to the commission during an investigation conducted pursuant to the State Ethics Commission Act.